M43.6 – Torticollis

 Use Code

-• M43.6 is an ICD-10 code used for diagnosing Torticollis, a condition characterized by the involuntary contraction of the neck muscles leading to a twisted or tilted neck.
+• M43.6 is an ICD-10-CM code used for diagnosing Torticollis, a condition characterized by the involuntary contraction of the neck muscles leading to a twisted or tilted neck.

 • This code helps health professionals categorize and detail a patient's condition for medical records, epidemiological tracking, and insurance reimbursement purposes.

-• It is applicable in both primary care and specialist settings.
-It can be used by general practitioners, neurologists, pediatricians, orthopedic specialists, physiotherapists, and other healthcare providers involved in diagnosing and managing neck disorders.
+• It is applicable in primary care and specialist settings.
+General practitioners, neurologists, pediatricians, orthopedic specialists, physiotherapists, and other healthcare providers who diagnose and manage neck disorders can use it.

 • The M43.6 diagnosis code, while giving a general classification for torticollis, does not provide detailed information about the specific type or cause of torticollis.
 Additional coding or narrative description may be needed to capture specifics like congenital origin due to trauma, drug-induced, etc.